-Why change the motor oil from time to time?
+Why does the motor oil need to be changed regulary?

 The motor oil costs only a small fraction of the total amount that you spend on your car but choosing the right oil can save you large sums.
 Low quality or overused motor oil is not capable of fulfilling its duties and can cause a series of problems.
 We are going to introduce the most important motor oil related problems, their usual causes and consequences.